tillwf/spatial-group-detection/README.md

 #### Parameters

 The only parameters would be the accuracy filter and the epsilon of DBSCAN.
 The latter is easy to choose when there are no accuracy problems : because we used the Haversine distance, we can reasonably select a minimum distance between two people in the same groups (for instance 4 meters).
 With the accuracy, we chose 50 meters empirically.

+Moreover the sparse positions in the dataset allow us to be less strict on the minimum distance between dots.

 #### Screenshot